burhanemirkeles/Clima-Flutter/README.md

 * Lots of refactoring on location and weather data services.
 * At the end of this sprint, application can read and show real-time weather data from https://openweathermap.org/ "Current Weather Data API".

+### dev Sprint #3
+* A new screen that allows users to search with a TextField Widget any city's weather condition added.
+When adding this screen, I learned how to pass data backwards through the navigation stack.